iRobotEducation/create3_examples/create3_republisher/README.md

  - You should use Fast-DDS as your RMW on the robot and throughout all your applications.
  This approach is not RMW-specific, but the instructions and the provided DDS config file are.
+ Use the webserver to check or modify the Create 3 robot RMW (see [webserver docs](https://iroboteducation.github.io/create3_docs/webserver/application/#application-configuration) for details)

  - Ensure that you can discover and communicate via ROS 2 between all your devices before starting.
+ For example:
+     - If using a RaspberryPi (or other SBC) try pinging the Create 3 robot via `usb0` interface with `ping 192.168.186.2`
+     - Verify that `ros2 topic list` shows the Create 3 robot topics

 This procedure will use advanced communication configuration, and if stuff wasn't working before, it will be hard to debug it later.
 These instructions assume that you didn't need any custom DDS configuration to get communication working.
 If that's not the case, your custom configuration will likely need to be integrated with the provided XML config files, which is not covered by this tutorial.

 ## Connecting the Create 3 Robot and an SBC via the republisher

 The following instructions will show how to isolate the robot to discover and communicate only with an entity, the republisher, and ignore all other processes running on your RaspberryPi (or other SBC).
 Other entities, e.g. your navigation application can then interact with the republisher (i.e. they can subscribe to Create 3 topics, and send requests) without "being discovered by it".
+This is the "default setup" for this republisher.
+The next sections will show examples on how to customize it for other common scenarios.

 1. Build this repository on the RaspberryPi (or other SBC).
 For example: